 ‘We come up here every summer,’ she told me.
 And so I learned that this was a peasants’ holiday resort, that the cabins belonged to the inhabitants of the subtropical east coast plains who moved up here with their children and livestock during the hottest months of the year.
 While we were talking a truck came grinding out of the abyss.
 ‘You see, there’s a new lot arriving, they all come from the same village,’ the woman explained.
 They were so crowded in the truck that they were all standing, the women carrying their babies and the men their guns, and as they arrived they were all cheering.
 The Corsicans, I thought, might not be a gay people, but they had their own deep fantastic pleasures.

 We left Bavella descending towards Zonza and soon found a belvedere with a vast panorama looking towards Monte Incudine.
-Please to imagine these three photos stitched side by side from left to right.
+Please try to imagine these 3 photos stitched side by side from left to right.

 Further down the road, a wayside oak and a universe in its branches, worth stopping for.